fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/components/caption-sub-caption.md

 ---
 title: Caption and Sub-Caption | FusionCharts
-description: This article outlines the steps of how to configure caption and sub-caption
+description: This article outlines the steps of how to configure caption and sub-caption.
 heading: Caption and Sub-Caption
 ---